strongloop-community/loopback-example-embedded-relations/README.md

 # loopback-example-embedded-relations
-LoopBack example application for embedded relations
+Deprecated a loopBack example application for embedded relations